Andrew1OOO/AndrewWebsite/content/english/about.md

 custom_attributes: ""
 custom_css: ""
 ---
 I am Andrew Diab.
-I am a Student at WPS(Windermere Prepartory School) who has been interesting in programming since I took my first computer science class in 9th grade.
-Ever since that class I have wanted to go further with my studies in this field and because my school did not offer AP computer science, I decided to take it online the following year.
-I am currently enrolled in IB Computer Science(HL).
-I have also been an officer of my school's programming club, since my sophmore year, on top of that President of Robotics for FRC team 1649.
+I am currently studying computer engineering and arabic at Purdue University in Indiana.
+Many of the projects showcases here have been made when I was in highschool.
+In highschool I was an officer of my school's programming club, President of FRC Robotics team 1649, and founder of the aerospace engineering club.
+In my time as a freshman at Purdue, I join the ARC robotics club working on some very interesting robotics problems such as a synthetic hand, autonomous rocket league car, and a chess ai.

-On this website you can find a few of the project I thought were "cool" but also showed a high level of thinking required for programming.
-You may also notice that there are robotics projects aswell, these are a combintation of projects that I have done in my independent study as well as project done in robotics class.
+On this website you can find a many of the project I have created throughout the year, including a rubix cube ai, a pathfinding visualization of A* and Dkjstras algorithm, and lots more.
+You may also notice that there are robotics projects aswell, these are a combintation of projects that I have completed with physical hardware to go along with the software.

 Here is a short list of my CS experience:
 - Languages: Java, Python3
-- Object Oriented Programming and Polymorphism
+- Object Oriented Programming, Polymorphism, and Abstraction
-- Python3 Libraries
+- Python3 Libraries (pygame, tkinter, numpy, etc.)
 - GUI and graphics based applications
 - Robotics control systems (WPILib, CTRE Phoenix)
+- Simple Machine Learning and AI algorithms

 What I want to learn in the future:
-- Machine Learning and AI
-- More advanced algortims for Robots
+- More advanced algortims for Robots using artificial intelligence
-- How to apply AI to robotics
 - Javascript
+- C programming
 - Cybersecurity
 - Ethical Hacking
+- Creating more consumer friendly products